Roads for Right-handed Neutrino Dark Matter: Fast Expansion, Standard Freeze-out, and Early Matter Domination: Introduction

-where $\sin^2\theta_i \sim \sum_{a} y_{ab}^2 v^2/M^2$, is the active-sterile neutrino mixing.
-Note that $v$ is the SM Higgs vacuum expectation value.
+where $\sin^2\theta_i \sim \sum_{a} y_{ab}^2 v^2/M^2$ is the active-sterile neutrino mixing and $v$ is the SM Higgs vacuum expectation value.
 As mentioned earlier, the sterile neutrino is unstable because of its mixing with the active neutrinos.
 In fact, this mixing leads to the decays $N\rightarrow \nu\nu\nu$, and $N \rightarrow \nu \gamma$ decay \cite{Queiroz:2014yna,Garcia-Cely:2017oco}.
 The latter decay has been extensively looked for in X-rays surveys.
 However, such X-ray searches combined with structure formation requirements rule out this sterile neutrino production \cite{Abazajian:2017tcc,Boyarsky:2018tvu}.
 There are ways to bypass this exclusion by evoking other production mechanisms \cite{Shi:1998km,Schneider:2016uqi}.
 Instead of dwelling on light sterile neutrinos as dark matter, we investigate under which circumstance we can accommodate the type I seesaw mechanism, while hosting a TeV scale right-handed neutrino dark matter.
 Note, we have renamed sterile neutrino to right-handed neutrino.
-Theoretically, speaking they are the same field, but when ones refers to sterile neutrino typically small masses and suppressed mixing angles are adopted.
-When this sterile neutrino is heavy, with masses above $1$~MeV, the term right-handed neutrino is used more often.
+Theoretically speaking, they are the same field, but when ones refers to sterile neutrino typically small masses and suppressed mixing angles are adopted.
+When this sterile neutrino is heavy, with masses above $1$~MeV, the term right-handed neutrino is used more often\footnote{We can also find heavy right-handed neutrinos in asymmetric dark matter scenario \cite{Ahmadvand_2021,Ahmadvand:2021vxs}}.